Transport Equation Approach to Calculations of Hadamard Green functions and non-coincident DeWitt coefficients: A Brief Review of Green functions, Bi-tensors and Covariant Expansions

-For many fundamental bi-tensors, one would typically use the DeWitt approach to determine the coefficients in these expansions as follows: \begin{enumerate} \item Take covariant derivatives of the defining equation for the bi-tensor (the number of derivatives required depends on the order of the term to be found). \item Replace all known terms with their coincidence limit, $x \rightarrow x'$. \item Sort covariant derivatives, introducing Riemann tensor terms in the process. \item Take the coincidence limit $x' \rightarrow x$ of the result. \end{enumerate} This method allows all coefficients to be determined recursively in terms of lower order coefficients and Riemann tensor polynomials.
+For many fundamental bi-tensors, one would typically use the DeWitt approach \cite{DeWitt:1960} to determine the coefficients in these expansions as follows: \begin{enumerate} \item Take covariant derivatives of the defining equation for the bi-tensor (the number of derivatives required depends on the order of the term to be found). \item Replace all known terms with their coincidence limit, $x \rightarrow x'$. \item Sort covariant derivatives, introducing Riemann tensor terms in the process. \item Take the coincidence limit $x' \rightarrow x$ of the result. \end{enumerate} This method allows all coefficients to be determined recursively in terms of lower order coefficients and Riemann tensor polynomials.
 Although this method proves effective for determining the lowest few order terms by hand and can be readily implemented in software, it does not scale well and it is not long before the computation time required to calculate the next term is prohibitively large.
+This issue can be understood from the fact that the calculation yields extremely large intermediate expressions which simplify tremendously in the end.
 It is therefore desirable to find an alternative approach which is more efficient and better suited to implementation in software.
-In the next section, we will describe one such approach which proves to be highly efficient.
+In the following sections, we will describe one such approach which proves to be highly efficient.